SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation

 Results show that SSCAP achieves state-of-the-art for unsupervised action segmentation, and even outperforms some of the weakly-supervised approaches.
-Besides evaluating on traditional action segmentation benchmarks such as Breakfast~\cite{breakfast}, Salad~\cite{salad}, we additionally test its performance on more challenging and recently emerging dataset FineGym~\cite{shao2020FineGym}.
+Besides evaluating on traditional action segmentation benchmarks such as Breakfast~\cite{breakfast}, Salad~\cite{salad}, we additionally test SSCAP on the more challenging recent dataset FineGym~\cite{shao2020FineGym}.
 Actions in traditional benchmarks are well structured - they are goal-directed (actors have clear goals like ``making salad'' or ``preparing scrambled egg'') and can be decomposed into clear steps, with one step being as the prerequisite for another one (e.g., you have to ``get'' an egg before ``scramble'' it).
-However, actions in FineGym are with more complex structures - they are fast moving gymnastics related actions, where several actors may perform the same action multiple times in a single video.
-There are more similar fine-grained sub-actions across different activities as well (for example: both `floor exercise' and `vault' event involves a lot of basic sub-action like `running' and `jumping').
+However, actions in FineGym have more complex structures - they are fast moving gymnastics actions, where several actors may perform the same sub-action multiple times in a single video.
+There are more similar fine-grained sub-actions across different activities as well (for example: both `floor exercise' and `vault' events involve a number of basic sub-action like `running' and `jumping').
 Results show that comparing to the existing unsupervised action segmentation method, SSCAP can achieve significant performance improvements on this challenging dataset, demonstrating that SSCAP is especially superior in segmenting videos with complex activities and is more generalizable to different scenarios.
 To summarize, our main contributions are:

 (1) We design a new solution called SSCAP to achieve temporal action segmentation in a fully unsupervised manner that can significantly reduce the annotation cost.
 SSCAP not only achieves state-of-the-art performance under the unsupervised setting, but also outperforms some weakly-supervised solutions;

 (2) We introduce self-supervised learning in solving unsupervised action segmentation.
 While self-supervised learning has been widely exploited on other tasks such as image classification and action recognition~\cite{Deeo_Clustering,speednet,shufflelearn}, the application of it on action segmentation has been largely unexplored.
 We explore a few of today's most popular video based self-supervised learning approaches and show superior performance over the current state-of-the-art features in action segmentation.
 We further show that those self-supervised approaches that learn temporal characteristics outperform other self-supervised methods that focus on spatial transformation, which proves that modeling temporal relations is a key for accurately segmenting the frames into sub-actions;